-Canon 10D versus Canon 1D
+Canon 10D vs 1D

-The Canon EOS 10D and the Canon EOS-1D are two digital cameras that were officially introduced, respectively, in February 2003 and September 2001.
+The Canon EOS 10D and the Canon EOS-1D are two digital cameras that were revealed to the public, respectively, in February 2003 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (10D) and an APS-H (1D) sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the 1D provides 4.1 MP.
+The 10D has a resolution of 6.3 megapixels, whereas the 1D provides 4.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (54 percent) than the Canon 10D.
 Moreover, the 1D is substantially heavier (86 percent) than the 10D.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the 10D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (10D).
 You can compare the optics available in the Canon EF Lens Catalog.